Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Well, he’d learned one thing prancing around with Julian.
 He did love muggin’ ‘fer the lens.
 So, he electronically disabled the anti-glare coating to show his face through the visor.

-“Right.
+"Right.
 So!
 You idjits know who the fuck we are.
 This is only gonna go one way.
 You come out alive an’ surrender, or you come out as meat.
 Ain’t a fuckin’ thing you can do to stop that.
-You can’t hurt us - ”
+You can’t hurt us - "

 Something incredibly fuckin’ violent happened, which Righteous watched and felt behind the safety of automatic shields and pretty much literally unbreakable armor.
 Assholes musta wired the whole building with explosives ‘cuz the entire house dissolved in a blizzard of splintered wood and metal fragments with a blast that prob’ly flattened the nearby trees.